kubk/react-mobx-starter/README.md

 # react-mobx-starter

 This project is a boilerplate for a quickstart development React applications.
-Demo: https://react-mobx-starter-rfnnfku4b.now.sh

 ### 🎁 What’s Inside?
 - Create React App 3 + TypeScript 3.7